-When you sell a motor vehicle, you'll need to have on hand your vehicle's title, and you should prepare a bill of sale - a document that outlines the date of the sale, the mileage and condition of the vehicle, and a statement of the buyer's agreement to purchase.
+When you sell a motor vehicle, you should have three items.
+You'll need to have your vehicle's title, you should prepare a bill of sale (a document that outlines the date of the sale, the mileage, and condition of the vehicle), and a statement of the buyer's agreement to purchase.

 - Depending on the age of your vehicle, the state may not require you to hold a title.
 If that's the case, when you sell your car, you can legally transfer the property by using either the vehicle's certificate of origin or the bill of sale.

 - While you may write your own bill of sale, the Georgia Department of Revenue, Motor Vehicle Division offers a standard form that you can fill out.

 - If you decide to write your own bill of sale, make sure to include the following information:

 - the date of sale

 - the cost of vehicle purchase

 - the vehicle's year, make, model, identification number and mileage

 - acknowledgement of any liens held on the vehicle

 - After you and the buyer sign the bill of sale, you should make a copy for yourself and hand the buyer the original.
 The buyer will then need to visit their local county tax commissioner’s office to update the vehicle's registration.